atrocore/atrocore/docs/01.atrocore/18.master-data-management/index.md

 - **Creates** a new target record when a source record is saved and has no linked target record yet.
 The created record is linked to the source record via its Target Record field.
 - **Updates** the target record when the source record is saved and is already linked.
-- **Re-applies** all pipelines for the target entity when the target record itself is updated.
+- **Re-applies** all pipelines for the target entity when the Master Record link of the target (contributor) record is changed – data from all linked source records is pushed to the target record again.

 All synchronization operations are performed on behalf of the system user, regardless of who triggered the save.